js061097/Nonnegative-Least-Square-Algorithms/README.md

   - Generally, the computational time taken to solve a large system would be in the order:</br> &nbsp;&nbsp;&nbsp;Lawson & Hanson < fnnls < Quasi-Newton < Randomized.
-  - Randomized algorithms will produce results that come with some relative errors in comparision to the others.
+  - Randomized algorithms will produce results that come with some relative errors in comparision to the others but they solve the problems 10 times faster than the Quasi-Newton method for matrix sizes upto 10400x6800.